mbauer575/acme-minecraft/README.md

 # Acme Corp Minecraft Server Automation
 ## CS 312 Course Project Part 2
+Ah!
+Your first day on the job!
+You recently got hired as a system administrator for Acme Corp.
+Rumor has it that the previous sysadmin got caught by InfoSec for using his work computer to watch NSFW content.
+Terminated in less than a week.
+Ruthless HR.

+Your manager tells you that the most pressing item is to get the Minecraft server back up and running.
+Employees are growing restless.

+It seems your predecessor did a lot of their tasks manually, but at least they did a decent job of documenting their work.

+You want to showcase your skills and (maybe?) get fast-tracked for a promotion.
+You crack your knuckles and get to work.

 ## 📚 Background
 In this project, we’ll fully automate the provisioning, configuration, and deployment of an AWS-hosted Minecraft server for Acme Corp.
 Everything is scripted using Terraform (infra) and Ansible (config).
 No need to ssh or even touch the AWS console.